0x7466/active_entry/README.md

 class ApplicationController < ActionController::Base
   # ...

-  rescue_from ActiveEntry::NotAuthenticatedError, with: :not_authenticated
+  rescue_from ActiveEntry::NotAuthenticatedError, with: :not_authenticated unless Rails.env.test?
-  rescue_from ActiveEntry::NotAuthorizedError, with: :not_authorized
+  rescue_from ActiveEntry::NotAuthorizedError, with: :not_authorized unless Rails.env.test?

   private